What are the aims of this leaflet?

 How can subcorneal pustular dermatosis be treated?

-Steroid creams or tablets may not clear the rash fully, other treatments, for example acitretin, colchicine, tetracycline antibiotics, immunosuppressive medication or biological treatments are sometimes helpful.
-Some patients respond to hospital treatment with ultra-violet light.
+Alternative tablet medications are sulphapyridine and sulphamethoxypryidazine.
+Other treatments, for example acitretin, colchicine, tetracycline antibiotics, immunosuppressive medication or biological treatments can also be used successfully.
+Some patients respond to hospital treatment with ultra-violet light therapy.

 The potential side effects of these treatments needs to be carefully balanced against the impact of subcorneal pustular dermatosis, which is a relatively harmless condition.